bsc-s2/lua-sharedtable/src/gc/README.md

     is queue of items to mark as `reachable`.

 -   `sweep_queue`:
-    is queue of items whose references are deleted one or more times.
+    is queue of items being DEL-ed one or more times in this gc-round.

+    Items in this queue might be in one of three status:

+    -   Not marked(`unknown`) and being DEL-ed once or more.
+    -   Is a garbage and marked(`reachable`) and being DEL-ed once or more.
+    -   Is not a garbage and marked(`reachable`) and being DEL-ed once or more.

+    The first status of items are freed in this gc-round.
+    The other two status are left to next gc-round to determine.

 -   `prev_sweep_queue`:
     is queue of items those can not be decided whether it is a garbage in previous round of gc.

+    Since DEL puts an item into `sweep_queue`, after a full gc-round, all items in `prev_sweep_queue` are in one of the two
+    status:

+    -   `unknown`: it must be a garbage.
+    -   `reachable`: it must NOT be a garbage.

 -   `garbage_queue`:
     is queue of `garbage` item.

 ### GC workflow

+#### Item reference operation

+ADD/DEL reference of items and stepped-gc happens alternately.
+A full gc-round might be split into several steps.
+**A gc-step is protected by a gc lock**.
+But between two gc-step, item referencing might be changed:

+-   When ADD reference, the item should be put into `mark_queue`.

+-   When DEL reference, the item should be removed from `sweep_queue` or `prev_sweep_queue`, and be put into `sweep_queue`.

+#### GC

-A complete GC round runs all following steps.
+-   A complete GC round runs all following steps.

-A stepped GC runs from step 3.
+-   A stepped GC runs from step 3.

 0. Mark all items as `unknown`.
     This is done by incrementing `gc_round` by `4`.